WangziMax/ship_mmg/README.md

 "ship_mmg" is a web-based simulator based on Maneuvering Modeling Group (MMG) model for ship maneuvering.

 ## Description
-This software can simulate the state of ship maneuvering from the time-seriese information of rudder angle(&delta;[rad]).
+This software can simulate the state of ship maneuvering from the time-series information of rudder angle(&delta;[rad]).

 Example of the state of ship maneuvering is as follows:
 - &Psi; [rad]